Compressed Momentum-based Single-Point Zeroth-Order Algorithm for Stochastic Distributed Nonconvex Optimization: Simulations

-is evaluated in terms of both the iteration rounds and the communication bits among agents.
-The hyperparameters used in the experiments are summarized in Table 1.
-We compare the Algorithm 1 against distributed stochastic gradient tracking method with a one-point gradient estimator (DSGT$\_$1P) in \cite{mhanna2023single} and one-point zeroth-order stochastic compressed distributed primal-dual algorithm (DZOS$\_$PDA).
-Fig. 1 shows that CMSGD$\_$1P converges slightly slower than DSGT$\_$1P but still faster than DZOS$\_$PDA.
-Furthermore, Fig. 2 illustrates that compared to other algorithms, CMSGD$\_$1P converges to the same accuracy with fewer bits.
-This also demonstrates the efficiency of CMSGD$\_$1P.
+We compare the Algorithm 1 against distributed stochastic gradient tracking method with a single-point gradient estimator (DSGT-1P) in \citealp{mhanna2023single} and single-point zeroth-order stochastic compressed distributed primal-dual algorithm (ZSC-PD).

+Fig. 1 shows that CMSPZO converges slightly slower than DSGT-1P but still faster than ZSC-PD.
+Furthermore, Fig. 2 illustrates that compared to other algorithms, CMSPZO converges to the same accuracy with fewer bits.
+This also demonstrates the efficiency of CMSPZO algorithm.
+Fig. 3 shows that the relationship between the quantization bits $k_2$ and the convergence rates.
+As quantization bits increases, i.e., more transmitted data, the convergence speed becomes faster.